 The regenerative modality we select depends on your specific pathology.
 A degenerative disc responds differently than a ligamentous sprain.
 A stress fracture requires different biology than a facet joint arthropathy.
-Below is an overview of the six regenerative approaches we use, when we use them, and why.
+We use all three columns of the spine to understand each patient and build a personalized treatment plan-whether you're 22 or 82.
+Below is an overview of the regenerative and adjunctive approaches we use, when we use them, and why.

 Regenerative Treatment Options